-Your wife, your children and your parents can drive the vehicle at no extra charge if they are at least 18 years old, have a valid driver's license for the countries in which they drive, and if they comply with the same tax-free regulations as you do.
+Your spouse, your children and your parents can drive the vehicle at no extra charge if they are at least 18 years old, have a valid driver's license for the countries in which they drive, and if they comply with the same tax-free regulations as you do.
 NB: Partners can also drive the vehicle if your relationship has been officially recognized or if they sign an official sworn statement.

 No. But you can sign up for a personal belongings insurance when you place your order with your Renault Eurodrive representative.

 You will need to have the following on you - your Renault Eurodrive contract – an international driver's license – a valid passport.
 If you have asked someone else to collect the vehicle, make sure you give this person written authorization.

 No. Unfortunately no geographical extension to the insurance contract is possible.

 If you decide to visit a country not covered by our insurance/assistance you are fully liable and must pay all expenses resulting from a breakdown or other problem.

 Yes, absolutely.
 You must simply contact the centre of your choice at least 72 hours in advance to make an appointment (cf. the Trip Log to get the phone number and opening hours of the centre along with a map).